a23patel/COSC4368_GroupProject/README.md

 </ol>

 <p>
 Consider the case where you wish to simulate experiment 4 with seed 39 and visualize it with agent M's Q-table information.
-Perphaps you also want to set the framerate to 30 fps and bump up the speed to 3.
+Perhaps you also want to set the framerate to 30 fps and bump up the speed to 3.
 To accomplish this, perform the following steps.
 </p>
 <ol>
   <li><code>python main.py 4 39 --history --dump-tables</code></li>